9Breaker/How-To-Publish-A-Poster-For-Student-Activities/README.md

 # Introduction
 Posters for student-led activities are a common resource to publicise the event.
 This guide will show you the process to get a poster on display.

-This document is created *by a student*.
 The steps below are part of the proper procedure to get posters/media approved to be put up.
 This document **may become outdated**.
-Any improvements/edits are welcome - just raise the issue.

 # Table of contents
 - ***How to use this guide***